 Likely timescale for delivery of suggested development / land use 1-5 Years Contamination/pollution issues (previous hazardous land uses) No Environmental issues (e.g. Tree Presentation Orders; SSSIs) No Flood Risk No Topography affecting site (land levels, slopes, ground conditions) No Utility Services (access to mains electricity, gas, water, drainage ect.)
 No Legal issues (For example, restrictive covenants or ownership titles affecting the site) No Access.
+Is the site accessible from a public highway Yes

-Is the site accessible from a public highway without the need to cross land in a different ownership to the site?
-Yes
+Access.
+Is the site accessible from a public highway Yes without the need to cross land in a different ownership to the site?